Do you have questions about Elder Law or Elderly Estate Administration?

 We Can Help with Estate Administration Issues

 At Slutsky Elder Law, we often help clients safeguard their futures through powers of attorney, estate planning, and guardianship proceedings.
-Robert Slutsky has been serving clients in Montgomery County, PA and the Philadelphia Metropolitan Area for 30 years, If you have inherited money or you are the executor of an estate, Elder Care Attorney Rob Slutsky is the best choice to advise you.
+Robert Slutsky has been serving clients in Montgomery County, PA and the Philadelphia Metropolitan Area for over 30 years, If you have inherited money or you are the executor of an estate, Elder Care Attorney Rob Slutsky is the best choice to advise you.

 Estate Administration Lawyer Serving Chester County & Delaware County, PA